About the Sony LinkBuds

 Water Resistance: The Sony LinkBuds have an IPX4 water-resistance rating, providing protection against splashing water from any angle (except the ventilation holes, microphone holes, and sound exit tube).
 The charging case is not water resistant.

 Battery: Each LinkBud has a built-in 3.85V Lithium-ion rechargeable battery that provides up to 5.5 hours of playback time on a full charge.
 Communication time is about 2.5 hours (continuous), while Standby Time is 11 hours.
 The charging case's built-in battery stores an additional 12 hours playback time for a total of 17.5 hours.
 The LinkBuds charge in the charging case in about 1.5 hours.
 Fully charging the LinkBuds and the charging case requires about 3 hours.
-A 10-minute quick charge gives you approximately 90 minutes of The case has a USB-C port for charging, and includes a 7" USB-A to USB-C cable.
+A 10-minute quick charge gives you approximately 90 minutes of playback time.
+The case has a USB-C port for charging, and includes a 7" USB-A to USB-C cable.
 You should use a commercially available USB charging adapter that supplies an output current of 0.5A (500mA) or more, up to 2.6A (13 watts).

 Recycled Materials and Packaging: The Sony LinkBuds are designed with the environment in mind.
 Aesthetic parts, such as the LinkBuds' exterior housing, use recycled plastic materials from automobile parts.
 In addition, the packaging material is made with no plastics to reduce the environmental impact.